mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### 1. Download the bundle
 Download and decompress the repository from the release, the latest release can be found on the following page:  https://github.com/quantstamp/qsp-protocol-node/releases

-Note: The node version specified in the image below may not be the latest release.
+*Note: The node version specified in the image below may not be the latest release.*

 ![](node-operator/latest.noderelease.png)

 In order to download the latest release, go to the **Assets** section of the latest release and click on the zip file as shown in the image below.

-Note: The version in the image may not be the latest release.
+*Note: The version specified in the image below may not be the latest release.*

 ![](node-operator/DOWNLOAD_BUNDLE_ASSETS.png)